gabygabyte/groupproject/README.md

  - Main Scene: No known bugs
  - Hotel Booking Scene: No known bugs
  - Booking scene:
- - Editing scene:
+ - Editing scene: No known bugs

 ### Functionality
 Main Scene - All functionalities of the main scene are currently working Hotel Booking Scene - All functionalities of the hotel booking scene are currently working Booking scene -
-Editing scene -
+Editing scene - All functionalities of the editing scene are currently working

 ## Group Members
  *Gabriela Castellanos (gabygabyte)